 With a fixed price listing you won’t run the risk of a loss as your price will be static and will guarantee you make a profit.

 So, how do you determine the optimum price you can achieve for your products?
 Research is the key.

 1. Use eBay’s Pricing Recommendations

 eBay is a competitive place, that much is known.
 But to check out every single one of your competitor’s pricing would not be a good use of your time.
-Besides it would take you forever and even then, using that information, it would still be confusing trying to work out where your pricing should sit in amongst all the others.
+Besides it would take you forever and even then, using that information, it would still be confusing trying to work out where your pricing should sit among all the others.